 - So, due to this opposite motion, the width of the cutting chips gradually increases from minimum to maximum.

 - There is massive friction between the cutter and workpiece which results in generating a large amount of heat.

 - In case of down milling, the cutter rotates in the same direction as that of the feed.

 - In down milling, there is less friction involved between the cutter and the workpiece as both.

 - Therefore, the cutter and feed are moving in the same direction.
 This small amount of friction results in the generation of minimum heat.

 - Here, the thickness of the chip varies from a maximum to minimum during the process.

-Today we have learned in details about Definition, Parts, Types in details, Operation, Advantages, and Disadvantages, Application, Up and Down Milling Machine.
+Today we have learned in details about Definition, Parts, Types in details, Operation, Advantages, and Disadvantages, Application, PDF.
 If I have missed something, kindly inform me through commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.
 Thank you.